redii/Wakebot/README.md

 You may also want to disable the Discord desktop notifications since they pop up a bit laggy (just annoyed me a bit).

 ## Logging
 In order to keep track of your instance of the bot, you can check the logs.txt file for some informations.
 While running, the bot should save wake-events and restarts in this logs.txt file in your cloned directory.
+The file should then look like this

+    ...
+    [bot] [1507107732492] The bots status is set to ready.
+    [wake] [1507107753213] abc -> xyz
+    [wake] [1507107761077] xyz -> qwe
+    ...

-## Repo Background
+## Extras

 ### Why this way?
 Since bots can not call real users, the only way to get any attention is to send them messages.
 The bot will send 5 messages, as shown above, to the specified user.